Texas shooting spree: 6 dead, 2 officers injured in Austin and Bexar County

 MORE: APD officer injured in shooting in Southwest Austin; suspect in custody

-Around 7:45 p.m., the Bexar County Sheriff's Department says it was informed that the Austin suspect had ties to a home there on Port Royal Street.
+Around 7:45 p.m., the Bexar County Sheriff's Department says it was informed that James had ties to a home there on Port Royal Street.
 When they arrived at the home, they found water coming out of the residence and decided to force their way in.
 They found two bodies of two people in their 50s inside the home.
-Deputies say they believe the suspect killed the victims in Bexar County before his shooting spree in Austin.
+Deputies say they believe James killed the victims in Bexar County before his shooting spree in Austin.

-Law enforcement agencies have not identified the suspect.
-All we know so far is that it's a man in his 30s.

-He's been charged with Capital Murder.
-Police say he was also booked on an outstanding warrant for assault with injury, family violence.
+In additional to the capital murder charge, James was also booked into the Travis County Jail on an outstanding warrant for assault with injury, family violence.

 Per APD protocol, the officer who discharged his firearm has been placed on administrative duty.
 He's been with the department for 12 years.